dagraham/etm-tk/etmTk/help/REPORTS.md

 - **c**: composite report.

     Any item types, including actions, but without `action_template` computations and expansions.
+Note that only unfinished tasks and unfinished instances of repeating tasks will be displayed.

 ## Groupby setting